asylumcs/pgtext/README.md

 This is one of the tests available in the [UWB](https://uwb.pglaf.org).
 Currently it runs there in 'verbose' mode, providing all reports.
+You must have a user account on the pglaf server to use the UWB.

 ## Requirements